MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 To import a trace you’ve downloaded into the Trace Parser tool:

-1. Select Start in your VM and then enter **Trace** in the search field:
+1. Select Start in your VM and then enter **Trace** in the search field
     ![A screenshot of finding Trace Parser in Start menu.](media/L1P11.png)

 2. Select the **Microsoft Dynamics 365 Unified Operations – Trace Parser**.